d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 on every single example in the dataset.
-In practice, this can be extremely slow: we must pass over the entire dataset before making a single update, even if the update steps might be very powerful :cite:`Liu.Nocedal.1989`.
+In practice, this can be extremely slow: we must pass over the entire dataset before making a single update, even if the update steps might be very powerful :cite:`liu1989limited`.
 Even worse, if there is a lot of redundancy in the training data, the benefit of a full update is even lower.

 The other extreme is to consider only a single example at a time and to take update steps based on one observation at a time.
-The resulting algorithm, *Stochastic Gradient Descent* (SGD) can be an effective strategy :cite:`Bottou.2010`, even for large datasets.
+The resulting algorithm, *Stochastic Gradient Descent* (SGD) can be an effective strategy :cite:`bottou2010large`, even for large datasets.
 Unfortunately, SGD has drawbacks, both computational and statistical.
 One problem arises from the fact that processors are a lot faster multiplying and adding numbers than they are at moving data from main memory to processor cache.
 It is up to an order of magnitude more efficient to perform a matrix-vector multiplication than a corresponding number of vector-vector operations.
 This means that it can take a lot longer to process one sample at a time compared to a full batch.
 A second problem is that some of the layers, such as Batch Normalization which is described in :ref:`sec_batch_norm`, only work well when we have access to more than one observation at a time.

-The solution to both problems is to pick an intermediate strategy: rather than taking a full batch or only a single sample at a time we take a *minibatch* of observations :cite:`Li.Zhang.Chen.ea.2014`.
+The solution to both problems is to pick an intermediate strategy: rather than taking a full batch or only a single sample at a time, we take a *minibatch* of observations :cite:`li2014efficient`.
 The specific choice of the size of said minibatch depends on many factors, such as the amount of memory, the number of accelerators, the choice of layers, and the total dataset size.
 Despite all of that, a number between 32 and 256, preferably a multiple of a large power of $2$, is a good start.
 This leads us to *minibatch stochastic gradient descent*:

-In its most basic form, in each iteration, we first randomly sample a minibatch $\mathcal{B}$ consisting of a fixed number of training examples.
+In its most basic form, in each iteration $t$, we first randomly sample a minibatch $\mathcal{B}_t$ consisting of a fixed number $|\mathcal{B}|$ of training examples.
 We then compute the derivative (gradient) of the average loss on the minibatch with regard to the model parameters.
 Finally, we multiply the gradient by a predetermined small positive value $\eta$,